 ATJ also supports the development of international guidelines and best practices on indigent defense.
 Through this activity, ATJ helps to ensure that U.S. best practices are shared on the global stage and international best practices are identified for potential transfer to the United States.

 United Nations: ATJ staff served on the U.S. delegation to the United Nations Commission on Crime Prevention and Criminal Justice (UN Crime Commission) to assist with negotiating a resolution which supported the United Nations Principles and Guidelines on Access to Legal Aid in Criminal Justice Systems—the first international principles and guidelines on indigent defense.
 On December 20, 2012, the General Assembly adopted the United Nations Principles and Guidelines on Access to Legal Aid in Criminal Justice Systems (A/RES/67/187) and the United States was one of 16 co-sponsors of the UN Crime Commission resolution that first adopted the document in April 2012.
-ATJ has continued to participate in activity to support the implementation of the principles and guidelines, including the follow-up international conference on criminal legal aid in Johannesburg, South Africa in June 2014.
+ATJ has continued to participate in activity to support the implementation of the principles and guidelines, including the follow-up international conference on criminal legal aid in Johannesburg, South Africa in June 2014, by participating in an expert working group on the development of a UN Model Law on Criminal Legal Aid, and by participating in the planning of the second international conference on the topic in Buenos Aires, Argentina in the fall of 2016.

 - Assisting with the Creation and Development of Federal Resources to Support Indigent Defense Providers